THE NIBBLE (TM) - Great Finds for Foodies (tm)

 Product Reviews / Main Nibbles / Cocktails

 You might think that Irish Coffee is a centuries-old drink, enjoyed by many generations of Irish folk around a hot fire at home or at the pub.
-But, truth be told, it originated in the era around World War II when, from 1939 to 1945, the dawn of transatlantic plane travel, air travelers from America took an 18-hour seaplane (known as a “flying boat”) to Port of Foynes in County Limerick, Ireland.
+But truth be told, it originated in the era around World War II during the dawn of transatlantic plane travel, from 1939 to 1945, when air travelers from America took an 18-hour seaplane (known as a “flying boat”) to Port of Foynes in County Limerick, Ireland.
 Passengers took a boat from the seaplane to the terminal—the seaplane base preceded the construction of Shannon Airport.
 By 1942, a restaurant had been established to welcome the travelers, which by then included such luminaries as Humphrey Bogart, Douglas Fairbanks, Edward G. Robinson, Ernest Hemingway and Eleanor Roosevelt.

 • Pour in one shot of Irish whiskey.